 Jonathan’s a hardworking student running a couple of jobs to fund himself through college and also help his Mum run her B&B on the Dorset coast.
 Despite his mischief-making Gran’s insistence, he doesn’t have the time or the nerve to chase potential dates.
-Then one day on the beach, after a hard day’s ice cream sales, he meets Admael.
-Now Jonathan doesn’t need to do the chasing—Admael’s ready and willing for whatever Jonathan wants.
+Then one day on the beach, after a hard day’s ice cream sales, he meets the mysterious and gorgeous Admael.
+Now Jonathan doesn’t need to do the chasing—Admael’s ready and willing to make Jonathan as happy as he’s ever wanted.
 And even if Jonathan’s too nervous to think of anything beyond how to smuggle Admael home on the No. 7 bus, Gran is always on hand to offer him some lewd suggestions.
+Now Jonathan just has to worry about hiding Admael’s wings…

 This story is 13,000 words in length.